tobybeevers/ICL-1305-Database-Design-and-Management/README.md

 # ICL 1305 Database Design and Management #
-This is the beginning of my journey into Python and Programming, this is a record of my Programming assignments as part of my APPLIED DATA SCIENCE DEGREE APPRENTICESHIP BSC (HONS).
+This is the beginning of my journey into Database Design & Management, this is a record of my Programming assignments as part of my APPLIED DATA SCIENCE DEGREE APPRENTICESHIP BSC (HONS).
 Feel free to take a look and use the files, more than happy to share and help people on their own journey.

 ### Assignment One ###
 Produce design documentation Using the scenario below you are to design a database.
 This will include the development of conceptual data modelling covering the rules of Normalisation up to 3 rd Normal Form, an entity relationship model with logical relationships (you must list any assumptions), and a data dictionary, which includes the fundamentals.